You are here

 For the past 10 years, zone management and soil testing have been a big part of the operation.
 “I see a good return in reduced costs without impacting yields with this process,” Overby says.

-Farm Management Data
+Precision Decisions: Farm Management and Data

 Having the crop history at his fingertips also makes planning his diverse rotation easy.
 “I can start building my desired enterprises and adjust a crop until I balance my financial and agronomic goals,” he says.